 Cancer, like hate, distinguished him.
 Malik never chose to hate his ex-wife.
 She made that emotion grow between them.
 She fed it daily even years after their separation.

 His ex tripped, on this particular night.
 She hit her temple, causing blood to spray.
-She snapped and called the police.
+She called the police.
+Told them it was Malik’s fault.
+It was not.

-The story was bought immediately by the cops.
-Malik lost his daughter to abuse, his job to depression, his house to lawyer fees, and his life to cancer.
-Fights that twisted Malik, so no longer recognized himself and succumbed to hiding in the shadows to watch Aubrie grow.
+But the story was bought and Malik lost everything.
+Including his daughter.
+His job loss came later, due to depression, his house to lawyer fees, and his health to cancer.
+Fights that twisted Malik, so he no longer recognized himself and succumbed to hiding in the shadows to watch Aubrie grow.

 The poison of his ex-wife’s hate spread in his mind, blackened his heart, and soon began to manipulate Aubrie.
 When he walked away, he let her win.
 That’s when the monster of regret grew in him, fed by cancer.